selairgi/Motus-Game/README.md

 - **Description:** Represents a matrix that stores user entries.
 It is used to keep track of the user's attempts during the game.

 ### 5. Dictionary (controllers/Dictionary.java)
-- **Description:** Reads a "dictionnary.txt" file and stores its content in a List<String>.
+- **Description:** Reads a "Doc.txt" file and stores its content in a List<String>.
 The dictionary is used to choose a random word for the game.

 ### 6. WordChooserGUI (controllers/WordChooserGUI.java)
 - **Description:** Interacts with the user to gather information such as difficulty level, player name, and the desired number of characters in the word.
 It communicates with the Dictionary class to obtain a word for the game.